kossiitkgp/docs/community/code-of-conduct.md

 +++

-# [Name Option 1] Workplace Harassment - Code of Conduct
-# [Name Option 2] An informal guide to avoid and deal with events of harassment and bullying
-# [Name Option 3] Workplace Harassment - An informal guide
+# Workplace Harassment - An informal guide

 ## Some basic fundamentals

-1. Humans are flawed and make mistakes on a regular basis while discovering new ways to hurt new people.
+1. Humans are flawed and make mistakes on a regular basis.

 2. We don't live in an ideal world, so we are not dealing with ideal scenarios.

 3. But the above statement doesn't provide wind to the practicality argument.
 Practicality argument is an exceptionally dangerous proposition in itself.
 So any time any particular statement is backed up by "being practical", it should take care of few things :-
    1. Being practical means what can be done or is possible in some finite duration.
 So it should be aggressively progressive in nature and it shouldn't settle on "n" but "n + ∞".
 We can start from "n" but the vision should be clear to reach "n + ∞" as fast as possible.
    2. It should be “enabler” in nature.
+   3. Example :- Just assume some company x is going to sponsor our events for which the whole team has put a lot of efforts, but during that time, a team member y came to know about few events of harassment, so a persuasive member might convince the team that, "it's not practical to reveal these events to public, let's bury it for now".

 4. Any democratic argument in case of harassment should be thrown out of the window immediately.
 For example, "9 out of 10 people are okay with this".

-5. Humans are not rational, so don't expect them to behave rationally.
-We are totally full of feelings.
+5. We at times can be irrational due to circumstances sometimes in our control and sometimes beyond our control.

 6. We don't accept snowflake argument.
 Some people have thick skin and are borderline stoic, and they think that "I am responsible for my feelings" and on the opposite end of emotional spectrum, are people who think that "You don't get to decide if you hurt someone".
 We will try to have an inclusive space for both of these people.